VENKATESWARA IS SKANDA THAT IS SANAT KUMARA WHO CASTS MYSTIC SPELL ON MILLIONS

 VENKATESWRA, SUPREME LORD ON EARTH IS SANAT KUMARA THAT IS SKANDA, SON OF SUPREME HOLY SPIRIT

-Chaandogya Upanishad says Sathyam is Dharma or the supreme Spirit.
+Chhandogya Upanishad says Sathyam is Dharma or the Supreme Spirit.
 Sathyam consists of 3 syllables—Sat= immortal; thi =mortal; yam=what is being regulated.
 In Chandogya Upanishad Sanatkumara as a Muni taught Narada Bhumavidya, Knowledge of Brahman.
 This Sanatkumara is Skanda says this Upanishad.
 Sanat Kumara, Eternal son of Supreme Being existed even before Brahma praising Narayana from whose naval emerged Brahma who went on a long penance before starting creation.
 Later Puranas say Sanat kumara was born as Manasa Putra to Brahma (mind born) and later as requested by Lord Siva was born as the exclusive son of Siva alone as Skanda.
-This Sanat Kumara is hailed in Christianity (Book of Revelations) as the one who descended on Earth from planet Venus with 140000 divines to save the Earth and establish Dharma who is presently worshiped as Holy Son.
+This Sanat Kumara is hailed in Christianity (Book of Revelations) as the one who descended on Earth from planet Venus with 144000 divines to save the Earth and establish Dharma who is presently worshiped as Jesus, Holy Son.
 Sanat Kumara is worshiped in many religions and venerated in many philosophies as God.
 Venkateswara is considered to be an Avatar of Vishnu sent to Earth to save us.
 I have dealt on all these at length in previous discourses.